 I want to go through some of this again, if I may.

-I know a lot of you are coming in and out, but and he actually puts his name on it.
+I know a lot of you are coming in and out, and he actually puts his name on it.

 Hugh Galen, FBI agent.

-He writes to Comey, I'm writing regarding your public statement July 2016, informing the American people the FBI investigation of Hillary Clinton was being closed without referring it to the federal grand jury or the attorney general of the U.S. for a decision on whether or not to indict her.
+He writes to Comey, I'm writing regarding your public statement July 2016, informing the American people the FBI investigation of Hillary Clinton was being closed without referring it to the federal grand jury or the Attorney General of the U.S. for a decision on whether or not to indict her.

 Strangely, you eloquently laid out enough of the evidence deduced from the investigation to strongly indicate there was an abundance of evidence uncovered during the investigation and interview of her to not only indict but to convict her in federal court.